Skip to content

 SAAM is about both awareness and prevention of sexual assault, harassment, and abuse.
 Looking at the history of the movement to end sexual violence: It’s impossible to prevent an issue no one knows about, and it’s difficult to make people aware of a problem without providing a solution.
 The two work in tandem.

-• Maine Sexuality Education Conference
+• Maine Comprehensive Sexuality Education Conference

-Maine’s Annual Comprehensive Sexuality Education Conference began as an opportunity to provide sexuality education updates to school nurses and health teachers.
-Decades later, it has grown into an eagerly anticipated annual event for educators, school nurses, school counselors, and a variety of other youth-serving professionals.
+Maine’s annual conference for educators, school nurses, school counselors, and a variety of other youth-serving professionals.
 Every year we are excited to come together to share new and innovative programming, develop skills and knowledge, and provide resources for delivering positive, inclusive sexual health education.

 • GLSEN Day of Silence